What you should know

 If ICBC finds you at least 50% at fault in three crashes within three years, and they all result in claims, you’ll have to pay an additional multiple crash premium of $1,000.
 And for each additional at-fault crash within the three years, you’ll have to pay another $500.

 If you were drinking and driving or under the influence of drugs when you had your accident, or you’re convicted of a Criminal Code offence related to motor vehicles, you’ll have problems claiming insurance because you may have violated your insurance contract.
 If you’re charged with any criminal offence relating to a vehicle accident, you should consult a lawyer.
-See our information on impaired driving (no. 190).
+See our information on drinking and driving.

 If you have a complaint about how ICBC handles your claim, contact its customer relations department at 604-982-6210 in the Lower Mainland or toll-free 1-800-445-9981 elsewhere.
 A customer relations advisor will help you.
 If you still feel you haven’t been treated fairly, you can make use of ICBC’s fairness process.